MaddinThom/Assignment2/README.md

 Maddin Thom - 100751351 - Game Designer

 Thrid Party Acknowledgement: We used Roys quiz base which used: the unity manual to clear a few things up https://docs.unity3d.com/Manual/index.html and also used the movement script that we created for our GDW game.
-In this assignment we used tutorial 4 and 5 to help with setting up patterns and the enemy prefab we created for our GDW game.
+In this assignment we used tutorial 4 and 5 to help with setting up patterns and we used the enemy prefab we created for our GDW game.